The Biggest Challenges Facing Hair Salons & Barbershops

 - What software do salon businesses need in 2026?

-- Most salon businesses need crm software, appointment scheduling software, point of sale software, and a way to communicate with customers.
+- Most salon businesses need ai business assistant software, crm software, appointment scheduling software, and a way to communicate with customers.
 An all-in-one platform like Deelo covers all of these.

 - How much does business software cost for salon companies?